 The investigator may take appropriate urgent safety measures in order to protect subjects against any immediate hazard to their health or safety.
 The measures should be taken immediately and may be taken without prior authorization from the sponsor.
 In the event(s) of an apparent immediate hazard to the subject, the investigator will notify the sponsor immediately by phone and confirm notification to the sponsor in writing as soon as possible, but within 1 calendar day after the change is implemented.
-The sponsor will also ensure the responsible ethics committee and relevant competent authority(s) are notified of the urgent safety measures taken in such cases according to local regulations.
+The sponsor will also ensure the responsible ethics committee is notified of the urgent measures taken in such cases according to local regulations.